THIS IS AN

 But no. Suzumaru-sensei’s first work basically crashed and burned and I just felt bad.

 So naturally I was ecstatic when I head about Jigokuren – Death Life (地獄恋 DEATH LIFE).

 In 2015 the first volume of Suzumaru Reiji’s sequel to Love in Hell was released.
 He’s been publishing it online digitally for a little while already (through the same publisher as before, which is a surprise).
-It goes without saying that I’m very excited for this, although as I implied at the start of this review the devil for the new protagonist of the series is younger looking than Koyori, so steer clear if that might offend.
+It goes without saying that I’m very excited for this (even IF it did end in only two volumes!), although as I implied at the start of this review the devil for the new protagonist of the series is younger looking than Koyori, so steer clear if that might offend.
 That said, Suzumaru Reiji-sensei doesn’t seem to have lost his touch.